Muzaffar Ahmad

-Muzaffar Ahmad (known as Kakababu; 5 August 1889 – 18 December 1973) was an Indian-Bengali politician, journalist and a co-founder of the Communist Party of India.
+Muzaffar Ahmad (Note: /bn/.) (/bn/; known as Kakababu; 5 August 1889 – 18 December 1973) was an Indian-Bengali politician, journalist and a co-founder of the Communist Party of India.

 Background

 Ahmed was born on 5 August 1889 at Musapur village on Sandwip Island in Chittagong District of Bengal Province in the-then British India (in present-day Bangladesh) to Mansur Ali.
 Ahmed received his early education on Sandwip.
 He passed matriculation from Noakhali Zilla School in 1913.
 He studied at Hooghly Mohsin College and then Bangabasi College, but was unsuccessful in the Intermediate in Arts examination and left college.

 Career

 He participated in political meetings and demonstrations starting in 1916.
-In 1918, he was appointed assistant secretary of the literary society Bangio Musalman Sahitya Samiti and took responsibility for producing its monthly journal.
+In 1918, he was appointed assistant secretary of the literary society Bangiya Mussalman Sahitya Samiti and took responsibility for producing its monthly journal.
 In 1920, along with Kazi Nazrul Islam, he started a new magazine, Nabajug.
 Later, when another magazine, Dhumketu, was launched by Nazrul in 1922, he contributed to it using the pseudonym "Dwaipayana".

 Ahmed was one of the founders of the Communist Party of India.
 In 1922, the Bharat Samyatantra Samiti was formed in Calcutta with Ahmed as its secretary.
-In 1924, he was sentenced to four years in prison because of his role in the Kanpur Bolshevik Conspiracy Case along with S.A.
-Dange, Nalini Gupta and Shaukat Usmani.
+In 1924, he was sentenced to four years in prison because of his role in the Kanpur Bolshevik Conspiracy Case along with Shripad Amrit Dange, Nalini Gupta and Shaukat Usmani.
 He was released due to illness in 1925.
-In November, 1925 he, along with Kazi Nazrul Islam, Hemanta Kumar Sarkar, and others, organized the Labour Swaraj Party in Bengal.
-He was one of the main leaders of CPI in the early 1920s along with Abdul Halim and Abdur Rezzak Khan.
+In November 1925, he, along with Kazi Nazrul Islam, Hemanta Kumar Sarkar, and others, organised the Labour Swaraj Party in Bengal.
+He was one of the main leaders of CPI in the early 1920s, along with Abdul Halim and Abdur Rezzak Khan.